msmichellegar/personal-website/posts/scala_if_else_expressions.md

   // z: Int = 20
 ```

-It is possible to ignore the returned value, and use If...Else as a statement, however this is not best practice as it encourages side effects and mutation.
+It is possible to ignore the returned value, and use `If/Else` as a statement, however this is not best practice as it encourages side effects and mutation.
 Example:

 ```scala
   val a = 10